bitlabstudio/ansible-webfaction-gunicorn-django/README.md

 Using this playbook involves several steps:

 * Setup your Webfaction apps and websites in the control panel
-* Change the variables of this playbook
+* Change the hosts variables of this playbook
 * Upload your Django repo into a git repo and clone it on the server
 * Create your local_settings.py
 * Run the playbook